netdata/community/devenv/README.md

 In order to foster contribution for the Netdata Agent and it's various collectors, we created an image that is a devenv on it's own, a fully containerized environment where it has everything a developer needs to develop improvements on the Netdata Agent itself or it's collectors.

 We have included all the dependencies that you need to build the Netdata Agent and it's collectors.
-Moreover, we have included helpful tools such as `python pip` and `flake8`.
+We have additionally included many of the tools we use for checking PRs, including various linters like `flake8` and `shellcheck`
 You only need to download your forked repositories and you can begin developing right away!

 # Dockerfile